Marquis Theatre: 2000s to present

+For one week in 2001, the Marquis hosted A Christmas Carol.
 Through the early 2000s, the Marquis had mixed success with its productions.
 While it played host to the critically acclaimed Thoroughly Modern Millie from 2002 to 2004, its following two shows, La Cage aux Folles in 2004 and The Woman in White in 2005, had abbreviated runs due to poor box office returns.
 The Marquis's other events included a choir performance in October 2001 to celebrate the release of the Windows XP operating system, as well as events to benefit charities.
 The theater also hosted the production of The Drowsy Chaperone in 2006.
 Chaperone was slightly modified for its run at the Marquis, wherein the Man In Chair remarks that the production within the show originally played the Morosco Theatre, but "it was torn down in 1982, and replaced with an enormous hotel.
 Unforgivable."
 The Marquis then hosted Cry-Baby and a limited run of Irving Berlin's White Christmas during 2008.
 The martial arts show Soul of Shaolin played at the Marquis in 2009, making it the first Chinese production to play on Broadway.
 This was followed the same year by 9 to 5 and another limited engagement of White Christmas.